IEK-5/freespa/DOC.md

 approximately 245 -- 3400 [3].
 This is probably fine for most
 applications.
 Nevertheless, the authors of NREL spa claim the model is accurate for the period -2000 -- 6000 [6].

+There are several differences in how atmospheric refraction is handled in freespa as compared to NREL's spa.
+NREL's spa requires the user to provide a value for the atmospheric refraction at sunrise/set.
+This value is used to determine whether the sun is above the horizon and thus whether the sparent solar position differs for the true solar position.

+This solution, where the used provides a refraction angle at sunrise/set, is somewhat inconsistent as NREL's spa does not verify whether the user provided atmospheric refraction is consistent with NREL's own atmospheric refraction model (for example, it possible that NREL's spa corrects the true solar position to a solar position below the horizon, if the user provides a too low refraction value).
+In freespa we have both a refraction model computing the aparent solar position from the true position, as well as an inverse model computing the true position given an aparent position.
+Thus, we save the user from the burden of finding the appropriate refraction angle.

+Another difference is that freespa provides two parametrizations for the Bennet refraction model.
+For reference we provide the original parametrization [1], as is also used in NREL's spa.
+Furthermore, we provide an updated parametrization, which has a better agreement with the refraction tables in "The Nautical Almanac" of the 2004 and later editions [2].

+NREL's spa implementation of atmospheric refraction does not account for the geometric dip.
+This means that NREL spa always assumes the horizon is at an elevation of 0°.
+In freespa one may provide a value for the geometric dip, or have freespa compute optionally compute a value based on the observer elevation (assuming a sea level horizon).

 Both NREL's SPA and freespa can compute sunrise, transit, and sunset.
 The sunrise/transit/sunset routines in NREL's spa are computationally